guanhuang-rs/guanhuang-rs.github.io/index.md

   <p style="font-size: 1.05em; color: #555;">📧 gzh0040 <i>at</i> auburn <i>dot</i> edu</p>
 </div>

 Welcome!
 I’m **Guan Huang**, a Ph.D. candidate in Computer Science and Software Engineering at Auburn University.
-My research focuses on **reliable and resource-aware machine learning across the cloud–edge–space computing continuum**.
+My research focuses on **resource-aware machine learning across the cloud–edge–space computing continuum**.
 I study how learning and inference systems can remain effective under limited communication opportunities, constrained computational resources, and finite energy budgets, as well as heterogeneous, noisy, and dynamic data.

 My work spans **energy-aware large language model inference**, **communication-efficient, personalized, and robust federated learning under model and data heterogeneity**, and **machine learning for autonomous and satellite systems**.
 My broader goal is to develop adaptive AI systems that can learn, communicate, and compute reliably under real-world resource constraints, from large-scale AI infrastructure and terrestrial edge platforms to non-terrestrial and space systems.